lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return results
 ```

-Now, if you provide a `q` parameter that is shorter than 3 characters or longer than 50, you'll receive an error.
+Here, the `q` parameter is optional, but if it is provided, it must have a length between 3 and 50 characters.

+### Regular Expression Validation

-You can also enforce a regular expression pattern:
+You can also enforce a regular expression pattern.

 ```python
 from typing import Union